About the ISSP Program

 For more information, please review the ISSP Options table.

-While the students do not get paid for the execution of the projects, there is a $500 (+tax) Administration Fee for each selected project.
-An invoice will be sent to the sponsor of each of the selected projects for this fee, which is payable at the end of the term.
+While the students do not get paid for the execution of the projects, there is a $500 (+tax) Participation Fee for each selected project.
+An invoice will be sent to the sponsor of each of the selected projects for this fee.
 In the event multiple projects by the same sponsor are selected, or a project is worked on in multiple terms, $500 will be charged per project, per term.

-Fees will be waived for projects done for charity or not-for-profit organizations.
+Fees will be waived for projects done for charity or not-for-profit organizations (Charity organization registration number or official NPO status will be required).

 Industry student projects are part of the learning process.
 Although it is in the students' best interest to succeed, and many student projects have been completed successfully, there is no guarantee that all projects undertaken will be successful.
 In the event that a sponsor is not satisfied with the deliverables, the project can be re-submitted for the next term.

 Also, as the ISSP program is usually oversubscribed, there is NO guarantee a project will be selected.
-Un-selected projects will be kept in the pool for future terms.
+Non-selected projects will be kept in the pool for future terms.

 Intellectual Property (IP) and Non-disclosure agreement (NDA)